manchicken/gist_per_day/README.md

-randum_stuff
+GistPerDay
 ============

-Because random stuff needs version control, too.
-You'll see a lot of this on my gists, too.
+I'm going to set a goal of submitting one gist per day for 30 days, starting on August 21st.